kubeedge/ianvs/docs/guides/how-to-install-ianvs.md

 This guide covers how to install Ianvs on a Linux environment.

 ## Prerequisites
-- one machine is all you need, i.e., a laptop or a virtual machine is sufficient and cluster is not necessary
+- One machine is all you need, i.e., a laptop or a virtual machine is sufficient and cluster is not necessary
 - 2 CPUs or more
 - 4GB+ free memory, depends on algorithm and simulation setting
 - 10GB+ free disk space
-- internet connection for github and pip, etc
+- Internet connection for github and pip, etc
 - Python 3.6+ installed

 you can check the python version by the following command: